Skip to main content

 "Third-party" means originating from any party other than the one which will service the loan.

-Third-party lead generation services
+Third-party lead generation services and marketing

 Debt collection or forgiveness